topyo/Microservices-Development/README.md

      5:20.10.3~3-0~ubuntu-focal 500
         500 https://download.docker.com/linux/ubuntu focal/stable amd64 Packages
      5:20.10.2~3-0~ubuntu-focal 500
 ```
 I got the above output.
 You will also see an output like this, although the version number for Docker may be different:

 Notice that `docker-ce` is not installed, but the candidate for installation is from the Docker repository for Ubuntu 20.04 (`focal`).

-Finally, to install Docker, I use the command :
+Finally, to install Docker, I used the command :

 ```
 $ sudo apt install docker-ce
 ```

 Docker is now installed, the daemon started, and the process enabled to start on boot.
 To check that it’s running I used the command:

 ```
 $ sudo systemctl status docker
 ```

 The output should be similar to the following, showing that the service is active and running: